 Born & raised in Virginia, I now call Texas my home.
 My husband and I are recent empty nesters as our two boys (my heart and my soul!) are up at college now and living their best lives, and gosh do I miss 'em.
 I love reading, antiquing, going on nature walks, and having long chats over cups of coffee with friends.
 My books tend to evoke a bit of nostalgia, written straight from the heart, each dear to me in their own special way:

-Work in progress: We recently lost our goodest boy, Rudy.
+Now Available: We recently lost our goodest boy, Rudy.
 While he was getting up there in age, his death came as a sudden and complete shock to us.
 We were not expecting to lose him like we did and it was incredibly heartbreaking!
 Navigating this hardest goodbye is something so many of us can sadly relate to...
 Written as a tribute to Rudy, Forever Mine honors the lives of our furry best friends.
-Illustrations are currently in process, by Peru's incredibly talented Daniela Tovar.
-Stay Tuned!
+Beautiful water color illustrations by Peru's Daniela Tovar capture and convey the tender emotion of this story.
+This one is for anyone who has ever loved, and lost, a pet.

 For the past 20 years I've been jotting down little poems for, and about the boys.
 Anywhere from words of encouragement, or about an ordinary day spent together, or reflections I just felt needed putting into words.
 A compilation of moments that I finally sat down and put together in one place.
 An anthology of motherhood.
 Dedicated to my boys, this one's my heart, really, in a book.